eth-brownie/brownie/docs/api-network.rst

 .. py:attribute:: TransactionReceipt.trace

-    The structLog from the `debug_traceTransaction <https://github.com/ethereum/go-ethereum/wiki/Management-APIs#user-content-debug_tracetransaction>`__ RPC method.
+    An expanded `transaction trace <https://github.com/ethereum/go-ethereum/wiki/Tracing:-Introduction#basic-traces>`_ structLog, returned from the `debug_traceTransaction <https://github.com/ethereum/go-ethereum/wiki/Management-APIs#user-content-debug_tracetransaction>`__ RPC endpoint.
 If you are using Infura this attribute is not available.

     Along with the standard data, the structLog also contains the following additional information: